 The swimming pool can be accessed from all levels and, as with the terraces, has lovely views over the valley and mountains and the sheer cliffs of the Montgo itself.
-The house has wireless internet and Satellite TV (mainly English speaking programmes).
+The house has wireless internet and a television (not Sky) with mainly English speaking programmes.

-There is a laundry room with a washing machine and tumble drier.
+There is a laundry room with a separate washing machine.

 |Size||Sleeps up to 10, 6 bedrooms|

 |Rooms||6 bedrooms, 5 bathrooms of which 2 Family bathrooms and 3 En suites, Solarium or roof terrace|

 |Nearest beach||Arenal 8 km|